JemCasey/heart-eyes-extension/README.md

-This Chrome extension replaces the messenger.com ❤ react with 😍
+This Chrome extension can replace the messenger.com default reacts with custom emojis

 To use,
 * clone repo and execute "npm install"